mc4924/oxnp_test/README.md

 Each reader independently reads the whole sequence written by the writer.
 If one reader is slower in reading than the writer in writing, that reader will lose the oldest data in the buffer.
-Buitl to work for interprocess communication, so it uses inetrprocess shared memory.

 ----------
 **period_repeat.h**